-Illumio Core provides two types of user roles - Global and Scoped.
+As described in About Roles, Scopes, and Granted Access [120], Illumio Core provides two types of user roles - Global and Scoped.
 It also provides the ability to stack multiple roles for the same user.
-A PCE owner can assign multiple roles to the same user.
-The resulting set of permissions is the summation of all permissions included with each stacked.
+A PCE owner can assign a combination of multiple roles to the same user.
+The resulting set of permissions is the summation of all permissions included with each of the stacked roles.
 With these updates:

-- Existing scoped roles were enhanced to restrict reads by scope. - The new scope-based read-only role limits read access by labels. - Scoped users get limited visibility into objects 1-hop away (this applies to Explorer, App Group Maps, Rule Search, and Traffic). - Global read-only is disabled by default for new PCE installations. - PCE performance and scale enhanced to support concurrently active users.
+- Existing scoped roles enhanced to restrict reads by scope. - New scope based read-only role limits read access by labels. - Scoped users get limited visibility into objects 1-hop away (this applies to Explorer, App Group Maps, Rule Search, and Traffic).

+- Global read-only disabled by default for new PCE installations. - PCE performance and scale enhanced to support concurrently active users.